-After running several 10k and 5k races, she expanded her racing to include the marathon distance.
-In her first marathon, The Cowtown Marathon in February of 1998, Janine finished in 9th place for the females and in 3rd place for her age group.
+After running several 5k and 10k races, Janine Grinage expanded her racing to include the marathon distance.
+In her first marathon, The Cowtown Marathon, in February of 1998, Janine finished in 9th place for the females and 3rd place for her age group.

-Three days after running Cowtown she found out that her finishing time qualified her to run in the race she has dreamed of running since she was 16 – The Boston Marathon.
-Seven weeks after running Cowtown she found herself laced up in Hopkinton for the 12 Noon start.
+Three days after running Cowtown, she found out that her finishing time qualified her to run in the race she had dreamed of running since she was 16 – The Boston Marathon.
+Seven weeks after running Cowtown, she found herself laced up in Hopkinton for the 12 p.m. start.

 Listen to the full episode to hear:

 - How she let go of what others said and trained for her first marathon in only 6 weeks!

 - Why she will not use her medical condition as an excuse to keep her from pursuing her passions and pushing herself to the next level.